MFCo/babel-plugin-css-generator-react-components/README.md

 # **babel-plugin-css-generator-react-components**

-Generate .css files from API, styles in JS Edit
+Write styles in your React Component, and get the component styled with .css files automatic generated
 ## Example

 The following input: